 (CNN)Here's a look at the death penalty in the United States.

-The U.S. government and U.S. military have 62 people awaiting execution. (as of June 26, 2015)
+The US government and US military have 62 people awaiting execution as of December 20, 2019.

 For federal death row inmates, the president alone has the power to grant a pardon.

 1834 - Pennsylvania becomes the first state to move executions into correctional facilities, ending public executions.